javaplus/DockerDojo/labs/docker_cloud_app.md

 1. **Startup Command**:  Our app will just require the **java -jar <path_to_jar/jarname.jar>** to start the applicaiton

 **Getting Started**
 To start on creating the Dockerfile for this app, go ahead and copy the [Dockerfile from here]() to your local machine into an empty folder.
-This Dockerfile will have more details and even the link to the jar in artifactory.
+This Dockerfile will have more details and even the link to the jar in **.

 Edit the Dockerfile to properly produce an image that will run our application.
-Remember you can copy the jar locally before building the image or have the docker build pull the jar from artifactory directly.
+Remember you can copy the jar locally before building the image or have the docker build pull the jar from ** directly.

 Once you have your Dockerfile completed you can open a terminal/command prompt at the location of the Dockerfile and run this command to build a local image:
 ```